codeselfstudy/codeselfstudy/README.md

 A tool to scrape and serve coding puzzles.

+TODO: this may become the main website, because Gatsby can be put in a container at the root of the site.

 ## Technologies

-"MERN stack"
+- Gatsby + (contentful or strapi)

-- Express.js for the API
+- Express.js for the API ("MERN Stack")
 - Redis for session storage in Express.js
 - MongoDB for persistent storage
 - React for an SPA (with Bootstrap)